 When you get caught in the drift of life and/or business, and you will, it’s your partners who will be there for you with strength, energy and enthusiasm to assist you in seeing new and unique solutions to your challenges.
 This is something on which you could never put a monetary value or price.
 What you can do is be an optimal partner and reciprocate when your partners, the others in your pentad, are in need.
 Your partnering alliances have a vested interest in your success, as you do in theirs.

 To view your daily concerns, better yet-challenges, from a new perspective, requires that you shift your paradigms (beliefs, standards, or models).
-You must challenge your paradigms and shift away from what is not serving you.
+For successful partnering, you must challenge your paradigms and shift away from what is not serving you.

 Look at it this way: when you look at a tall tree from 50 feet away through a standard 50mm camera lens you see a particular view, not all of the tree.
 Now change to a macro close-up lens and you see not much of anything.
 Now change to a wide-angle lens and you see just about all of it.
 What was different each time?
 The lens, your filter-each of us filters how the world truly is and that’s our reality.
 So, change your filter, your vision, and behold all the new possibilities.